CSCI-4830-002-2014/challenge-week-1/README.md

 ### Q3.
 (5 points)

-This is an accessor which can allow us to change rows to objects and diffrent types while parsing.
+This is an accessor which can allow us to change types while parsing.
+A possible use for this might be transforming rows into individual objects.

 ## Challenge 1 (5 points)